Here's a guide explaining how to activate the integration between Oneflow and Dynamics.

 In the pop-up window, grant consent to the oneflow application:

-Note: The step above is needed to set up real-time synchronization of contracts from oneflow to your dynamics organization.
+Note: The step above is needed to set up real-time synchronization of contracts from Oneflow to your Dynamics organization.
+The user who grants consent should also be a global administrator in your Microsoft organization.

 On the next step, you can go and assign ‘Oneflow user’ security role to the Dynamics users who are going to use the integration.